Call4Cloud | MMP-C | Autopilot | Device Preparation

 MS14-025: Vulnerability in Group Policy Preferences could allow elevation of privilege: May 13, 2014 (microsoft.com)

-Luckily the “connect as” issue from the picture above was fixed a long time ago, but there could still be other sensitive information stored in the GPO’s .
-In the old days, you could change those permissions, to make sure only the right people could read those files.
-Otherwise, it was a little bit weird that another customer could open those GPO’s from another customer inside a Multi-tenant Active Directory, right?
+Luckily, the “connect as” issue from the picture above was fixed a long time ago, but other sensitive information could still be stored in the GPOs.
+In the old days, you could change those permissions to make sure only the right people could read those files.
+Otherwise, it was a little bit weird that another customer could open those GPOs from another customer inside a Multi-tenant Active Directory, right?

-Before I am going to show you how you could deal with it.
-Of course, I am not telling you it’s okay to push sensitive information in PowerShell scripts….
+Before I show you how you could deal with it, of course, I am not telling you it’s okay to push sensitive information in PowerShell scripts….
 But I guess we all know how the cookie crumbles.

-So shall we take a look at the AgentExector.log file first?
-You could find this one, at the same location you could find the other log file (IntuneManagementExtension.log) that also could be storing sensitive information.
+So, shall we take a look at the AgentExector.log file first?
+You can find this one, and at the same location, you can find the other log file (IntuneManagementExtension.log), which could also be storing sensitive information.

 C:\ProgramData\Microsoft\IntuneManagementExtension\Logs

-Of course, it’s always best practice to open those kinds of log files with the CMTrace.exe tool I am mentioning in this IMECache blog about troubleshooting the installation of Win32Apps.
+Of course, it’s always best practice to open log files with the CMTrace.exe tool I mentioned in this IMECache blog post about troubleshooting the installation of Win32Apps.

-Looking at the screenshot above, you can guess what the sensitive information would be!
+Looking at the screenshot of the agentexecutor.log above, you can guess what the sensitive information is!

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\IntuneManagementExtension\SideCarPolicies\Scripts\Reports\

-Please make sure you are selecting the right PowerShell report, by selecting the right GUID.
+Please ensure you select the right PowerShell report by selecting the right GUID.

-By opening the “Results” key, you will also notice that sensitive information is also stored inside this key.
+When you open the “Results” key, you will also notice that sensitive information is stored inside it.

 And this one, smells like the old-fashioned GPO’s when looking at the ACL!